firebase/firebaseui-web-react/README.md

 ## Packing your app

 The `FirebaseAuth` component needs a global CSS to get proper styling.
-The CSS is already import within `FirebaseAuth`.
+The CSS is already imported within `FirebaseAuth`.
 If you are using webpack you'll need to add [CSS loaders](https://github.com/webpack-contrib/css-loader):

 ```js